MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 ## Configure the Dev Container and Dockerfile

-You can also configure and run `azd` templates as Dev Containers.
-A Dev Container is a Docker image that includes all of the prerequisites you need to run and develop the app on your local machine and other environments like Codespaces.
+You can also optionally configure and run `azd` templates as Dev Containers.
+A Dev Container is a Docker image that includes all of the prerequisites needed to run and develop the app in a containerized environment locally and in other environments like Codespaces.
 You can read more about working with Dev Containers on the [overview page](https://code.visualstudio.com/docs/devcontainers/containers).

 When configuring an `azd` project template as a Dev Container, add a Dockerfile in the `.devcontainer` folder with the specification seen below.
 Note that the example includes the `apt-get update && apt-get install -y xdg-utils` command to enable interactive browser authentication for environments like Codespaces.